Y2S Sports

 What sports do you offer?

-The second reason is using various youth sports provides an opportunity to develop different skills through different experiences.
+Using various youth sports provides an opportunity to develop different skills through different experiences.

 Do You Play Multiple Sports in one season?

 As of right now, we focus on one sport per season.
-For example, soccer is played in the fall, basketball in the winter, and flag football or baseball in the spring.
+For example, we use soccer in the fall, basketball in the winter, and flag football or baseball in the spring.
 We structure each sport to coincide with high school athletes’ off-season to allow more flexibility in the coach’s schedule.

 Do players learn the skill of the sport?